-First things first, Algorithms just Data structures.
+First things first, Algorithms are just Data structures.
 They are a method or a way to do things, more likely to solve algorithms problems.
-Still confused, let me take this in a simpler way.
-Think of Algorithms as formulae’s.
+Still confused; let me take this more simply.
+Think of Algorithms as formulae.
 Formulae that can help you carry on your task without much ado.
 Something like the following:

 (a+b)2 = a2 +2ab + b2

 But these are quite simple.
-Proper algorithms are much more useful than just (a+b).
-These algorithms are used in banks, but not just for security and stuff, but everywhere.
+Proper algorithms are much more helpful than just (a+b).
+These algorithms are used in banks, not just for security and stuff, but everywhere.
 Let’s say you open your account in a bank.
-You insert X amount of money in it and want to know the amount of interest you would get.
+You insert X amount of money in it and want to know the interest you would get.

-The accountant in the bank would then just put the numbers as to the amount, the number of period and interest rate inside a box in a software.
+The accountant in the bank would then just put the numbers as to the amount, the number of periods,s and the interest rate inside a box in software.
 The algorithms software runs and gives you the output.
-Now, this output was calculated by the algorithms…the piece of code that already has the formulae for calculating interest.
+The algorithms calculated this output…the code already has the formulae for calculating interest.
 In our case for simple interest, it would be: